Research

 These are in my mind as I dig around at the various intersections of in pursuit of tractable, high-impact problems.

 Ideal products for me are reproducible scientific analysis and efficient algorithms that provide insight about and scale-up, respectively, human decision-making for social well-being.
-A local and global approach to understanding social systems highlights two kinds of phenomena:
+A local (i.e. individual) and global (i.e. societal) approach to understanding social systems highlights two kinds of phenomena:

-In my applied work, I collaborate with psychologists and social scientists in order to tease apart the interplay of belief, identity, and decision-making bias.
-By better accounting for the effects of the social milieu in which individuals come to believe who they are and what is important to them, my motivation is that we can better align the algorithms that structure our collective discourse, as well as develop prosocial, assistive technologies in that space.
+Motivation: better accounting for the effects of the social milieu in which individuals come to believe who they are and what is important to them, my motivation is that we can better align the algorithms that structure our collective discourse, as well as develop prosocial, assistive technologies in that space.
 I organized a RLDM workshop on social alignment in humans and machines on this topic.
+In this area, I collaborate with psychologists and social (e.g. political) scientists in order to tease apart the interplay of belief, identity, and decision-making bias.

 My theory work is motivated to advance how we design learning algorithms for use in more realistic settings.
-I am currently funded under the Canadian Excellence Research Chair in autonomous AI held by Irina Rish (UdeM).
-With students in her group, we analyze the subtle dynamics that emerge in multi-agent, continual reinforcement learning settings.
-This controlled modelling sandbox helps us develop theory, as well as to contrast with complex social decision-making phenomena in natural systems.
+While funded under the Canadian Excellence Research Chair in autonomous AI held by Irina Rish (UdeM), I and co-authors mathematically analyzed the subtle dynamics that emerge in multi-agent, continual reinforcement learning settings.
+Our work frames the challenges in the design of robust algorithms in this setting going forward.

 Example Projects

-The climate change start-up scene is exploding and AI is jumping on board.
-The main resources to start engaging this community are: While we always need to be discerning when evaluating any given idea to ensure it isn't greenwashed by tech solutionism, I do think AI could play a big role in useful transition tech—applications like optimizing measurement sensing, energy efficiency, and BioTech.
+If you have read it this far, you are interested!
+Let me pitch: While we always need to be discerning when evaluating any given idea to ensure it isn't greenwashed by tech solutionism, I do think AI could play a big role in useful transition tech—applications like optimizing measurement sensing, energy efficiency, and BioTech.
 Given my training and research experience, I'm specifically interested in applications specializing on the less prevalent, but I think equally important applications of AI to climate action in the social science and social technologies space.
+ClimateMind is a great example.
 If these interest you, get in touch!